mrmorphic/hwio/README.md

 ## Introduction

-hwio is a Go library for interfacing with hardware I/O, particularly on SoC-based boards.
+hwio is a Go library for interfacing with hardware I/O, particularly on SoC-based boards such as BeagleBone Black and Raspberry Pi.
 It is loosely modelled on the Arduino programming style, but deviating where that doesn't make sense in Go.
-It makes use of a thin hardware abstraction via an interface so a program written against the library for say a beaglebone could be easily compiled to run on a raspberry pi, maybe only changing pin references.
+It makes use of a thin hardware abstraction via an interface so a program written against the library for say a BeagleBone could be easily compiled to run on a Raspberry Pi, maybe only changing pin references.

 To use hwio, you just need to import it into your Go project, initialise modules and pins as required, and then use functions that manipulate the pins.